JFerraro26/passPro/journals/chad_manuel.md

 - Get started on the profile page front end and start having all the components ready for it.

 ## Additional Thoughts/Idea

 - I definitely need to read more on accessing states inside of stores for redux.

+---

+# 5/25/23

+## Topics

+Redux
+Redux Tool Kit
+Auth
+FastAPI
+Front-End

+## What was worked on?

+- Today I worked on finalizing the edit portion of the account in the back end and got started with the front end today.
+Unfortunately for the front end, I started to get some errors because the state was not loaded yet but the page tries to load first.
+I finally figured out how to wrap the whole thing into an async method with await as well.
+I am still trying to figure out how I can pass through the ID to redux to populate the api call for a put request.

+## To-Do

+- I still need to finish the edit portion of the front end
+- Get started on the profile page hopefully.

+## Additional Thoughts/Idea

+-